BenWirus/ZombieVoters/README.md

 # Zombie Voter Hunter

-A set of scripts that downloads death indexes from ancestry.com (payed subscription).
+A set of scripts that downloads death indexes from ancestry.com (payed subscription / 14 day trial).

 Then uses that data to determine if dead people are registered to vote.